phillymedia/pmn-data-batch-process-for-topics/README.md

 ```
 That will hep to create and active Python virtual environment.

-When you still in the virtual environment, then install the libraries we will need to use for batch process:
+When you still in the virtual environment, then install the libraries we will need for batch process:
 ```
 pip install -r requirements.txt
 ```